marijnh/Eloquent-JavaScript/10_modules.md

 This style of modules provides ((isolation)), to a certain degree, but it does not declare dependencies.
 Instead, it just puts its ((interface)) into the ((global scope)), and expects its dependencies, if any, to do the same.
-This approach was widely used in Web programming for a long time, but is mostly obsolete now.
+This approach was widely used in web programming for a long time, but is mostly obsolete now.

 If we want to make dependency relations part of the code, we'll have